eltorocorp/permissivecsv/README.md

    - Leading terminators are one or more terminator token at the top of a file with no data present between tokens.
  - Dangling terminators are ignored.
    - Dangling terminators are one or more terminator token at the end of a file with no apparent data between tokens.
+ - Stuttering terminators are ignored.
+   - Stuttering terminators are two or more successive terminators with no intermediate data.

 Inconsistent-Record-Length Handling
 -----------------------------------